Skip to main content

 4 mentions Positive Neutral Negative

 Character development in the game is a mixed bag; while some users appreciate the emotional depth of characters like Nubby, others criticize the overall character design and art style as lacking.
-The humorous character designs and sounds add a lighthearted touch, but the cautionary feedback suggests that not all aspects of character development resonate positively with players.
+The humorous designs and sounds add a lighthearted touch, but the cautionary feedback suggests that character design could be improved for a more cohesive experience.

 • “Nubby's character development in the third act brought tears to my eyes.”